Yutong: the Chinese leader on worldwide expansion (as electric buses gain ground)

 Yutong aims at a worldwide expansion together with the increasing electric bus deployment outside China.
-Europe and Latin America are already in the spotlight, with batches of vehicles running (or bound to be in operation in the short-term future) in Scandinavia and France and a large e-bus fleet delivered by the Zhengzhou-based manufacturer in Santiago de Chile.
+Europe and Latin America are already in the spotlight, with batches of vehicles running in Scandinavia (mainly in Bergen, Norway) and France and a large e-bus fleet delivered by the Zhengzhou-based manufacturer in Santiago de Chile.

 Yutong U12, addressed at Europe

-94 passengers can find a place on board.
+94 passengers can find a place on board of the Yutong U12.
 The bus is equipped with as many as 422 kWh battery.
 Axles are provided by ZF.
 With regards to of active safety systems, Yutong announced it has heavily invested in developing the “BusEYE Pro driving assistant system“.

 Yutong, an exclusive dealer for Baltic markets

 And in Europe, with an eye to the Baltic markets (Lithuanian, Latvia, Estonia) and Poland, Yutong is represented since early 2020 by an exclusive dealer named BUSNEX.
 BUSNEX is part of AviaAM Leasing group, an holding company mainly active in the aviation field.

 Over 90,000 new energy buses sold (as of 2018)

 But let’s make a quick step back.
 In September 2018, Yutong unveiled that in the Chinese area of Macau the manufacturer has as many of 1,400 buses in operation on a total number of 2,700 buses and coaches.
 Since 2014, in fact, Yutong-branded buses have made up 70% of all the newly purchased buses in Macau, the company reported.
 The milestone has been achieved by the delivery of 20 electric buses.
 Being more specific, the 20 electric buses delivered in Macau include eighteen 11m coaches and two 10m city buses used for picking up tourists in Macau.